Cuban Offshore Drilling Plans Raise U.S. Concerns

 Lee Hunt is president of the International Association of Drilling Contractors, which is based in Houston and represents rig operators.

-MIROFF: Cuba's drilling plans have made for some unusual alliances between environmentalists like Whittle and oil industry veterans pushing for the U.S. to engage Cuba on spill readiness and contingency planning.
-Lee Hunt, president of the Houston-based International Association of Drilling Contractors, which represents rig operators, said Cuba wants American help and has cut no corners on safety.
-Cuba, he said, has sent hundreds of engineers to be trained with deepwater experts in Norway and Brazil, and the rig will have even more advanced safety mechanisms than the Deepwater Horizon.
-Here's Hunt.
+He said Cuba wants American help and has not cut corners on safety.
+Cuba has also sent hundreds of engineers to be trained with deep-water experts in Norway and Brazil.
+The rig, Hunt added, will have even more advanced safety mechanisms than the Deepwater Horizon.

-MIROFF: Hunt said thousands of jobs could be created if American drilling equipment suppliers and cleanup contractors along the Gulf Coast were licensed to do business with Cuba.
-If not, he said, cleanup supplies could have to come from as far away as England or Brazil.
-For NPR News, I'm Nick Miroff in Havana.
-Transcript provided by NPR, Copyright National Public Radio.
+Hunt said thousands of jobs could be created if American drilling equipment suppliers and cleanup contractors along the Gulf Coast were licensed to do business with Cuba.
+If not, he said, cleanup supplies might have to come from as far away as England or Brazil.